AbduazizZiyodov/flask-authlib/docs/user-guide/alerts_config.md

-`flask_authlib.Alerts` - simple configuration that stores alert messages.
-It is pretty easy that customizing alert messages!
+`flask_authlib.Alerts` - a simple configuration that stores alert messages.
+It is pretty easy that customize alert messages!

-Alert object from source code of this library:
+An alert object from the source code of this library:

 ```python
 class Alerts: